 - Industry-related factors such as markets, inflation, taxes and regulations

-Getting a speeding ticket means your insurance premiums will go up.
+Getting a speeding ticket will increase insurance premiums.

-You don't have to pay your deductible if the police said the accident was not your fault.
+You don't have to pay your deductible if the police states the accident wasn't your fault.

+This is fiction.
 Your car insurance is valid anywhere in Canada and the United States.
-That’s why it’s a good idea to carry your proof of car insurance (also known as your “pink card”) with you at all times.
+That’s why it’s a good idea to carry your proof of car insurance (also known as your “ pink card ”) with you at all times.
 Depending on your coverage, you and your car should be covered if you get into an accident while in the U.S.